Join us on this technical walkthrough as we determine the practicality of the Snowflake Data Cloud and Snowpark for machine learning use-cases.

 fig.write_html("plot.html")

-Executing this code from the command line writes a self contained html file that can be opened in a browser for an interactive chart.
-Again, we have to treat our array of floating point numbers as a string to prevent conversion issues when reading the table into a pandas dataframe.
+Again, we must treat our array of floating point numbers as a string to prevent conversion issues when reading the table into a pandas Data Frame.

-As you can see, the document vectors cluster together very nicely within each category, giving us a very good foundation for doing downstream machine learning tasks.
+As you can see, the document vectors cluster together very nicely within each category, giving us an excellent foundation for doing downstream machine learning tasks.

 Classifying our Test Partition